Customizable Pieces for an Organized Collection

 This layer is so versatile, you could use it in a variety of ways.
 There are three equally sized deep compartments.
 I picked up one insert, the gray watch roll. stackers watch roll I was able to fit four watches on the roll that I put in one end of the three section layer.
 I can get watches off and put them back easily.

-In the other two sections, I have bracelets.
+I have bracelets in the other two sections.
 In the middle, there is one cuff bracelet, four bangles, and seven bead and/or string bracelets.
 And in the other outside section are 10 link bracelets laid out nicely so that I can still see everything.

 What’s your jewelry situation like?
 Do you have just a few pieces, or could you outfit your entire neighborhood, and then some?
 How do you have it all stored/contained?
 Let me know in the comments.